MiDataInt/midataint.github.io/_docs/installation/suites.md

 ## Enable tools suites in your MDI installation

-The following links provide information on how to tell your MDI installation which tool suites you wish to use by modifying file **config/suites.yml**:
+The following links provide information on how to tell your MDI installation which tool suites you wish to use by updating file **config/suites.yml**:

 - <{{ "/mdi/docs/installation.html" | absolute_url }}>
 - <{{ "/mdi-suite-template/docs/suite_sharing.html" | absolute_url }}>